-With 37 years of experience in the telecom industry, Mr. Wood currently serves as Chief Operating Officer of FTE Networks and President for FTE Network Services.
-Using his strong background in communication construction, project management, engineering, and customer relations, Mr. Wood has worked with customers to bring cost effective and quality solutions to their business needs.
+Mr. Wood has served as President of FTE Network Services from October 2013 to present.
+Mr. Wood assumed the duties of Chief Operating Officer in December of 2014.
+With 37 years of experience in the telecom industry, Mr. Wood in using his strong background in communication construction, project management, engineering, and customer relations, has worked with customers to bring cost effective and quality solutions to their business needs.
 Strong communication skills and personal attention to detail has enabled John to maintain positive relationships with customers and foster growth opportunities.
 Corporate responsibilities include maintaining profitability, compliance to industry standards and practices, employee retention and training, and organic growth of customer base.
-Prior to FTE Network Services, Mr. Wood served as Senior Vice President of IDCS, LLC.
+Prior to FTE Network Services, Mr. Wood served as Senior Vice President of ID Consulting Solutions, LLC from August 2012 to October 2013.
+From October 2010 to August 2012, Mr. Wood served as the National Director of Operations for Focus Fiber Solutions, LLC, which became a subsidiary of FTE Networks during his tenure.
+Prior to that, Mr. Wood served as the Vice President of Construction for JDH Construction from 2008-2010.